xdevplatform/search-tweets-python/README.rst

 ===========================================================

 Welcome to the ``v2`` branch of the Python search client.
 This branch was born from the main branch that supports premium and enterprise tiers of Twitter search.
-This branch supports the `Twitter API v2 'recent' amd 'all' search endpoints <https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction>`__ only, and drops support for the premium and enterprise tiers.
+This branch supports the `Twitter API v2 'recent' and 'all' search endpoints <https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction>`__ only, and drops support for the premium and enterprise tiers.

 This project serves as a wrapper for the Twitter API v2 search endpoints (/search/recent and /search/all), providing a command-line utility and a Python library.